potatofarms/hiring-challenge/README.md

 In order to properly assess where you are at as a developer, we’re challenging you to demonstrate your Angular knowledge, coding style, and creative ability.
 There aren’t many restrictions for this assessment; we want you to be creative and come up with an idea that helps showcase your skills.

 ### What are we looking for
-- Must be an Angular 1 or Angular 2 application
+- Must be an Angular 2 application
+- Use TypeScript
 - Demonstrate two-way binding
-- Demonstrate directives or component knowledge
+- Demonstrate component knowledge
 - Utilize services to manage data between states
 - Uses pipes or filters to manipulate displayed data
 - Be creative!
 Please... not another ToDo app, show us what you’ve got!